3121

 3121 (pronounced "thirty-one twenty-one") is the thirty-first studio album by American musician Prince.
-It was released on March 21, 2006 (or, on 3/21).
-3121 was released by NPG Records and distributed, under a "one-album deal", by Universal Music.

-3121 reinforced Prince's big comeback after the critical success of Musicology (2004).
-It is the only Prince album ever to debut at number one (during his lifetime) on the Billboard 200, with over 180,000 copies sold in its first week.
-It knocked the soundtrack for High School Musical off the top spot, and became Prince's first number one album since Batman in 1989.
-Eventually it was certified Gold by the Recording Industry Association of America (RIAA).
+Released on March 21, 2006 (3/21) by NPG Records and distributed, under a "one-album deal", by Universal Music, the album reinforced Prince's big comeback after the critical success of Musicology (2004).
+The only Prince album ever to debut atop the Billboard 200 during his lifetime, with over 180,000 copies sold in its first week, it knocked the soundtrack for High School Musical off the top spot and became Prince's first number one album since Batman in 1989, eventually being certified Gold by the Recording Industry Association of America (RIAA).

 Album information

 The album's first single, "Te Amo Corazón", was released in the United States on December 13, 2005; the second single, "Black Sweat", was released on February 2, 2006.
-The record is one of the first to utilize the autotune effect.

 The album title refers to Prince's rental home at 3121 Antelo Rd, Los Angeles.
 Later homes rented by Prince were colloquially referred to as "3121", including a home owned by professional basketball player Carlos Boozer.

 Album sessions started in November 2004 with the recording of the song "3121" at Paisley Park with Michael Bland and Sonny T.

-A limited number of albums included "purple tickets," whose finders were flown in from Europe, Asia, Mexico and the US to attend a semi-private performance (along with a long list of celebrities) at Prince's home in Los Angeles.
+A limited number of albums included "purple tickets", whose finders were flown in from Europe, Asia, Mexico and the US to attend a semi-private performance (along with a long list of celebrities) at Prince's home in Los Angeles.